simplicitesoftware/documentation/docs/docs/authentication/oauth2.md

 The name of KeyCloak does not necessary have to be `keycloak`, it just has to **start** with that string.
 This is so there can be multiple keycloak providers.

-This provider adds specific KeyCloak functionality like userinfo group maping,  users/roles/groups synchronisation, etc.
+This provider adds specific KeyCloak functionality like user info group mapping,  users/roles/groups synchronization, etc.

 Refer to the [dedicated Keycloak documentation](keycloak) for details.